-No relevant risks to the environment (moderate or higher) were identified for failures of the open pits during closure.
-Loss of meromictic conditions as a result of large scale slope failures in Jay Pit and Misery Pit resulted in a risk of moderate for the post-closure phase.
+No moderate or higher risks to the environment were identified for failures of the open pits during closure.
+Loss of meromictic conditions as a result of large scale slope failures in Jay Pit and Misery Pit resulted in a moderate risk for the post-closure phase.

 Failures of the Jay Pit during back-flooding could result in some mixing of water within the diked area, potentially delaying the closure process and requiring more time to bring the area to conditions similar to those in the surrounding areas not affected by mine operations.
-This was considered to have a consequence to the environment of moderate.
+This hazard scenario was estimated to be very unlikely to occur over the life of the Project (likelihood D) with a moderate consequence to the environment (consequence severity 2).

-Failure of the Misery Pit and the Lynx Pit resulting in immediate release of water not meeting discharge criteria into Lac de Gras was considered a low risk to the environment.
+Failure of the Misery Pit and the Lynx Pit could result in immediate release of water not meeting discharge criteria into Lac de Gras.
 Although the Misery Pit and the Lynx Pit will be hydraulically connected (overflow) to Lac de Gras after closure, failures within the open pits will likely release water coming from the surface of the open pits, which is expected to meet discharge criteria.
-As such, the release of water not meeting discharge criteria is considered a rare scenario with moderate consequences to the environment.
+As such, the release of water not meeting discharge criteria is considered very unlikely to occur over the life of the Project (likelihood D) with moderate consequences to the environment (consequence severity 2).

-Mixing of high TDS water and loss of meromictic conditions following a large scale slope failure in the Misery Pit and the Jay Pit post-closure may result in a moderate risk to the environment due to the potential for longer term release of water not meeting discharge criteria.
-Impacts of this scenario will be further addressed through geochemical modelling in the next stages of design and have currently been considered to be of potentially serious consequence.
-Likelihood for a large scale pit slope failure with the capacity to fully mix the water in the pits is considered rare and this would be supported by geological mapping carried in the Misery Pit and the Jay Pit prior to closure.
+Mixing of high TDS water and loss of meromictic conditions following a large scale slope failure in the Misery Pit and the Jay Pit post-closure could result in longer term release of water not meeting discharge criteria.
+Impacts of this scenario will be further addressed through geochemical modelling in the next stages of design and have currently been considered to be of potentially serious consequence (consequence severity 3).
+Likelihood for a large scale pit slope failure with the capacity to fully mix the water in the pits is considered very unlikely to occur over the life of the Project (likelihood D) and this would be supported by geological mapping carried in the Misery Pit and the Jay Pit prior to closure.
 Mapping will be carried to identify if areas of potential long-term and large enough instabilities are present and if further controls are required to improve stability prior to closure.